 When It's Used

-Integrative psychotherapy techniques can be incorporated into almost any type of therapeutic work with children, adolescents, and adults, in individual practice or group settings.
-An integrative approach can be used to treat any number of psychological problems and disorders, including depression, anxiety, and personality disorders.
-The therapist matches evidence-based treatments to each client and each disorder.
+Integrative psychotherapy approaches can be incorporated into almost any type of long-term or short-term therapeutic work with children, adolescents, and adults, whether one-on-one, with couples, with families, or in group settings.
+An integrative approach can be used to treat a range of psychological concerns, including depression, anxiety, personality disorders, grief, low self-esteem, self-harm, trauma and PTSD, relationship issues, sleep concerns, sexual challenges, substance use disorders, and eating disorders.

 What to Expect